 As a Federally Qualified Health Center, more than half of CHCB’s Board of Directors are active patients, living and working in our community.
 This diverse leadership gives CHCB a unique ability to understand and respond to the needs of those we serve.

 Our Board and Board Committee meetings have shifted to hybrid model for the duration of the COVID-19 pandemic.
-If you would like to join one of these meetings either in-person or via ZOOM, please contact Janel at firstname.lastname@example.org and she will help you get connected to the meeting of interest.
+If you would like to join one of these meetings either in-person or via ZOOM, please contact Amy at email@example.com and she will help you get connected to the meeting of interest.

 Board of Directors meetings are on once per month on Thursdays from 5:30pm – 7:30pm.
-Upcoming dates are:
+Upcoming 2022 meeting dates are: